-Eric M. Patashnik is Julis-Rabinowitz Professor of Public Policy, Professor of Political Science, and Director of the Brown Public Policy Program.
-He oversees Brown's Master of Public Affairs program.
+Eric M. Patashnik is Julis-Rabinowitz Professor of Public Policy, Professor of Political Science, and Director of Brown's Master of Public Affairs program.

-Patashnik received both his MPP and PhD from the University of California at Berkeley.
+Patashnik received his PhD from the University of California, Berkeley.

 Unhealthy Politics: The Battle over Evidence-Based Medicine (with Alan S. Gerber and Conor M. Dowling).
 (Princeton: Princeton University Press, 2017)